Ida aims to hit New Orleans on Hurricane Katrina anniversary

 “I know what that looks like,” Smith said, referring to the potential devastation.
 “This is my first time being home in 34 years of service,” he added.
 “And I want to be prepared.”

-Kickoff for Saturday’s preseason game between the Arizona Cardinals and the Saints at the Superdome was moved up seven hours to avoid the weather, to a noon Central Time start after consultation with city and federal officials and the National Weather Service.
+Saturday’s preseason NFL game between the Arizona Cardinals and the Saints at the Superdome was first moved up seven hours to avoid the weather, and then canceled altogether.

-“Ida certainly has the potential to be very bad,” said Brian McNoldy, a hurricane researcher at the University of Miami.
-“It will be moving quickly, so the trek across the Gulf from Cuba to Louisiana will only take 1.5 days.”
+The hurricane center predicted the peak storm surge could reach 10 feet to 15 feet (3 to 4.5 meters) along with Louisiana coast, with a possible surge of 7 to 11 feet (2.1 to 3.4 meters) in the New Orleans area.

-A hurricane watch for New Orleans and an emergency declaration for the state of Louisiana were declared.
-Category 3 hurricanes are capable of causing devastating damage.
+“Being east of this storm’s track is not ideal,” said Collin Arnold, New Orleans' director of homeland security and emergency preparedness.
+“We’re anticipating significant impacts," including prolonged power outages and significant street flooding, he said.

 Comments